Using the DMF Recorder Node

 Window Query

-You can use a window query to analyze the oldest available packet and most recent available packet recorded by a specific recorder node.
+Use a window query to analyze the oldest and most recent available packets recorded by a specific Recorder Node (RN).

 switch# query recorder-node <name> window